-If you observe, there are no English, Tagalog, Bisaya, or Ilonggo words mixed in the Chabacano used during this time period.You do see English translations from time to time though notably on deep Chabacano words which is probably for the benefit of the readers.You even see that the word sabe was conjugated to se.
-A semblance of Spanish grammar can also be seen in the usage of sus (dos hijos) instead of just su.
+If you observe, there are no English, Tagalog, Cebuano, or Hiligaynon words mixed in the Chabacano used in the article.You do see English translations from time to time though notably only on very deep Chabacano words which is for the benefit of the readers.You even see some semblance of Spanish grammar in the usage of se instead of sabe and sus (dos hijos) instead of just su.

-Here now is a translation made by my friend to English:
+Here now is a translation made by my friend of this article to English:

 In my entire life, I have never heard any news, neither verbal nor written, about the Atilano family of Zamboanga.
 A branch of this family is living simply and quietly in Tetuan.
 Despite their prominence and renown, no one has been able to give them the proper recognition with regard to their origins and place in the history of Zamboanga.
 The family prefers to remain quiet and leave it to other people to offer the praises that they deserve.